tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 1/Day

 This tome details the secret history of certain magic items.
-Expend a recharge or daily spell to recharge a magic item power.
+Expend a recharge or full recovery spell to recharge a magic item power.

 **Quirk:** Treasure aficionado.